I know the first moment it struck me that this three-day excursion to Ratanakiri was not for the faint-hearted.

 Since it was all in Khmer, Soratha sat next to me to translate but, after a while, seemed to lose interest in telling me about building latrines, training teachers and supporting indigenous cultures so my information source dried up.

 I wanted to shoot myself in the head with boredom.
 Thank goodness for video games on mobile phones –even here in Cambodia!
+Old games like the twisted metal 2 are also available for one to go back and relive the classic game and with twisted metal 2 codes it is possible to explore a lot more and pass time.

 The afternoon took a better turn as the workshop ended at noon so Soratha and I went to visit one of the villages to find out about their newly-formed rice production team.